-India has also abrogated Article 35A of its constitution where the State’s legislature is given the authority to define ‘who are permanent residents of the State of Jammu and Kashmir’ and there are restrictions for those who are outside the State in buying land there and having employment under —and right to scholarships provided by— the State Government.
+India has also abrogated Article 35A of her constitution where the State’s legislature is given the authority to define ‘who are permanent residents of the State of Jammu and Kashmir’ and there are restrictions for those who are outside the State in buying land there and having employment under —and right to scholarships provided by— the State Government.
 It’s a Hindutva agenda of the Hindu nationalist to change the current demographic state of the Muslim-majority State, hence the need for the abrogation.
 Now that the article has been scrapped, they have no constitutional barrier to settling Hindu people from the other States of India in large numbers into the State so as to augment the number of the Hindu population in relation to that of the Muslim population.
-By doing so, the Hindutva authorities think to occupy the State to a far greater extent, thereby turning India into nothing less than an occupier like Israel from now onward.
+By doing so, the Hindutva authorities aim to expand their domination over the State to a far greater extent than ever, thereby turning India into nothing less than an occupier like Israel from now onward.

 DISCLAIMER: The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy and position of Regional Rapport.